b-aragu/minimalist-cv/README.md

 Simple web app that renders minimalist CV with print-friendly layout.

-Built with Next.js and shadcn/ui, deployed on Vercel.
+Built with Next.js and shadcn/ui, by [Bartosz Jarocki](https://github.com/BartoszJarocki/)

 # Features